 Dr. Davidson is a co-author of the Culture of Excellence & Ethics Assessment™ school surveys, which have been recognized as valid and reliable instruments by experts at the Office of Safe and Drug Free Schools and are a recommended survey in the federal School Climate Survey Compendium.
 CEEA school surveys have been utilized by K-12 education organizations and educational researchers in the U.S. and across the world, including Kenya, Singapore, Mongolia, Costa Rica, South Africa, China, Mexico, Canada, Chile, Africa, India, and the Philippines.

 Dr. Davidson is the lead author of The ESSENTIALS™ instructional resource and Excellence with Integrity™ Employability Essentials.
 He is also a lead author of the Catholic School Improvement Surveys, which are currently used in the Arch/Dioceses across the country.

 Dr. Davidson has previously served as Research Director at the Center for the 4th & 5th Rs (Respect & Responsibility) at SUNY Cortland.
 He has also been on staff at the Family Life Development Center at Cornell University, the Values Program at Le Moyne College, and the Mendelson Center for Sport, Character, and Culture at the University of Notre Dame, where he was also an Adjunct Professor of Education in the ACE Program.

 Matt lives in Fayetteville, NY, with his wife Suzanne and their four children.
 He is actively involved in coaching, teaching, and volunteer activities in his church and community.
-He has completed 15 marathons and enjoys the process of training mind, body, and soul for optimal performance.
+He has completed 18 marathons and recently his first trail ultra-marathon.
+He enjoys the process of training mind, body, and soul for optimal performance.